0art-vandelay0/Pierres-Treats/README.md

     $ dotnet run
     ```

-    (or `dontnet watch run` to see edit and see edits in real time).
+    (or `dotnet watch run` to see edit and see edits in real time).

 -   A web page will automatically open in your browser
--   Use the navigation at the bottom of the page to view Engineers or Machines (both will be empty to start)
+-   Use the navigation at the bottom of the page to view Treats or Flavors (both will be empty to start)
 -   Follow the links based on what every your needs are.
 </details>